 Creating defensible space to protect you and your investments.

-To provide the best defensible space, courteous client experience, employee strength, integrity and safety in our industry.
+To provide the best defensible space, courteous client experience, employee integrity and fire safety in our industry.

 My name is Anthony Elisarraras, born and raised on the central coast.
 My company all began when I was 16 years old.
 My father saw a need and helped to fulfill that need with an old recycled Caltrans mower we picked up from Heilmann Salvage & Metals scrap yard.
 Years later I acquired the company, implemented PPE, added safety measures meeting Cal Fire guidelines and updated our equipment annually.
 My intentions are to have integrity, work hard and to deliver quality service year after year.
 We strive to maintain an incredible work ethic and competitive pricing in order to gain lifetime clients.
 We serve to protect our customers, their home, and their property.